 Favorites and Tempting New Battings

 This chart answers questions of what to expect if you want to try something different.
 I can see benefits with each kind.
 100% wool would make a warm quilt for winter and replace the stack of cotton batt quilts now on the bed.
-Pick the right batting based on how and where the quilt will be used is important.
+Choosing the right batting based on how and where the quilt will be used is important.

 Prewashing and Doubling Up – Can we talk?